scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 - [TransFusion-L](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/autoware_lidar_transfusion)
 - BEVFusion-L (TBD)

-The detection range for `Base 3D Detection` typically falls between 90m and 120m, depending on the case.
+The detection range for `Base 3D Detection` typically falls between 90m and 120m, depending on the specific case.

-If you wish to use Camera-LiDAR fusion, you can integrate models like BEVFusion-CL (Camera-LiDAR fusion model).
+If you wish to use Camera-LiDAR fusion, models like BEVFusion-CL (Camera-LiDAR fusion model) can be integrated.
-However, `Base 3D Detection` needs stable performance, as it is a critical component for the new architecture.
+However, since `Base 3D Detection` is a critical component of the new architecture, stable performance is essential.
-Therefore, if sensor data drops frequently, we do not recommend using Camera-LiDAR fusion methods.
+Therefore, we do not recommend using Camera-LiDAR fusion methods in environments where sensor data frequently drops.

 ### Near-Object 3D Detection

 To enhance detection of nearby objects, especially pedestrians and cyclists, we have introduced **Near-Object 3D Detection**.
-This can serve as a supplementary detection method alongside the `Base 3D Detection`.
+This can serve as a supplementary detection method alongside `Base 3D Detection`.

 We primarily use ML-based methods like CenterPoint for near-object detection, which excels at detecting small objects.
-We apply higher-resolution voxel grids in the ML model to improve detection accuracy for small objects.
+By applying higher-resolution voxel grids in the ML model, we improve detection accuracy for small objects.
 The detection range typically falls between 30m and 50m.

 ### Camera-Only 3D Detection

 To improve detection of objects that LiDAR-based methods struggle with, we have introduced **Camera-Only 3D Detection**.
-We apply threshold with high confidence to suppress the bad influence of false positive.
+We apply a high-confidence threshold to suppress the impact of false positives.

 ### Radar-Only Faraway Object 3D Detection